-Do I Need to Hire an Attorney Prior to Applying for Social Security Disability Benefits?
+Do I Need to Hire a Lawyer to Apply for Social Security Disability Benefits (SSDI)?

 Applying for Social Security Disability (SSD) is a complicated process with many opportunities to have your application stalled or denied.
 In many cases, it is possible to apply on your own and get your application accepted, even without an attorney.
 However, hiring an attorney to help you with your application process can be a huge help.
 Especially without prior experience applying for disability benefits for a family member, it can be a daunting task.
 Talk to a social security disability lawyer at Young, Marr, and Associates today for a free consultation on your disability case and help to understand the benefits of working with an attorney.

-Do I Need an Attorney to Apply for Disability?
+Do You Need an Attorney to Apply for Disability in Pennsylvania?

 Hiring an attorney to help you with your SSD application has a few clear benefits.
 First, an attorney who works with disability applicants has experience handling applications and understands the process.
 If you have never applied for disability before – which is likely, since most disability applications come from first-time applicants – you might need help figuring out what forms are necessary and what kind of information you should give.